Introduction to Programming (3.5 ECTS)

 Working with Databases, (3.5 ECTS)

 This course covers data, data management and databases from a practical perspective.
 The student will gain a basic understanding of what databases are and what they are used for, as well as a vocabulary to use when communicating with database administrators and IT technicians.
-The course also treats how to extract data from a database using techniques such as SQL (Structured Query Language) and how to analyse such data in R. Data are important in today's industry and society, and this course aims to make the student ready and able to use them to his or her advantage.
+The course also treats how to extract data from a database using techniques such as SQL (Structured Query Language) and how to analyse such data.
+Data are important in today's industry and society, and this course aims to make the student ready and able to use them to his or her advantage.

 Advanced Machine Learning (7.5 ECTS)